About Us

 Fr Nilos Nellis and M. Sheila Murray-Nellis came to be the caretakers of this breath-taking, pristine land in 2006.
 Those of us who come here to learn and grow and worship feel so blessed to be able come together here in communion with each other and the elements in the natural beauty of the Purcell Wilderness Conservancy.

+With the help of God, we are on our way towards building an exquisite stone chapel designed by Byzantine architectural scholar Andrew Gould!
+In 2013 the spot for the stone chapel was excavated and in 2015 Fr.
+Nilos, with the blessing of OCA Archbishop Irenee, held the first Divine Liturgy here in a small chapel that had formerly been used as a weaver’s cabin just up above the house.
 As of 2024, the concrete foundation for the stone chapel is in place, we have stones lying in wait, we have hired a local stone mason and have even begun vertical work on one of the walls!
 Until the stone chapel is built we have a small but lovely temporary chapel space on the top floor above the common area of the main house.
 We have ten acres of gorgeous land, cabins, and all the tools necessary to continue the building up of our stone chapel and other infrastructure needed for the St John in the Wilderness mission.

 We have committed parishioners, new catechumens, and many curious visitors.
 We are excited to keep growing, in Christ!

 Our regular services in Birchdale are:

-Divine Liturgy on Sundays (boat pickup at 9 AM) and Vespers on Saturdays (boat pickup at 5:30 PM)
+Divine Liturgy on Sundays (boat pickup at 9 AM) and Great Vespers on Saturdays (boat pickup at 5:30 PM)

 First time visitors are encouraged to contact Father Nilos in advance for more information and to arrange for boat pickup.
 This can be particularly helpful for those who have never experienced an Orthodox Liturgy.